 “Dawn will be a key member of the Island Health leadership team to help us advance our work in creating a more integrated, culturally safe and responsive health system free from racism and discrimination,” said MacNeil.
 “I look forward to our shared learning journey.”

-The Executive Lead position portfolio responsibilities include the Aboriginal Health Program, Cultural Safety Facilitators, and Aboriginal Employment Program.
+The Executive Lead position portfolio responsibilities include the Indigenous Health Program, Cultural Safety Facilitators, and Indigenous Employment Program.

 Prior to joining Island Health, Thomas worked for the B.C.
 Government at the Ministry of Children and Family Development and most recently at the Office of the Representative for Children and Youth.
 She holds a Master of Arts in Dispute Resolution and a Bachelor of Arts in Child and Youth Care from the University of Victoria.